 Regular returns can be damaging because you’re still paying for the shipping and losing out on sales.

 Make sure customers know what they’re getting.
-Take the time to write accurate product descriptions and add clear photos.
-Give customers longer to make a return because this can make them think twice before going through with a hasty recovery.
+Write accurate product descriptions and add clear photos.
+Give customers longer to make a return, as this can make them think twice before making a hasty recovery.

 It’s worth trying if you can clinch a discount with your suppliers.
 Whether this is possible depends on your current relationship with them.
 But if you’ve got a silver tongue, use it to cut a good deal.

-For instance, you could make bulk orders/larger purchases or agree on longer payment terms in exchange for a lower price.
-Shop around, too — are there suppliers that are offering better prices?
+For instance, you could make bulk orders or larger purchases or agree on longer payment terms in exchange for a lower price.
+You can also shop around—are there suppliers offering better prices?

 Look at the ROI of your current campaigns and find which avenues are working for you and which are definitely not.